JetBrains/mps-coderules/docs/content/processing.md

 ```
 _(example of using logical variables)_

-Combining logical variables and terms gives a very powerful instrument.
-A term variable can also be a logical variable, so that when two terms are unified, the substitution has the calculated value for this variable.
+A term variable can also be a logical variable, so that when two terms are unified, the substitution already has the calculated value for that variable.

 ```
   val X = Logical("X")